Norman Lindsay Gallery and Museum: Acquisition by the National Trust of Australia

 The Lindsay's Springwood property is, and was unique in Australia.
 The artist lived and worked there for most of his life.
 There are several other properties in Australia, which have connections with artists.
 At Hahndorf, in South Australia the house and studio of Hans Heyson has been maintained, but it has much more of a domestic sense than the Springwood property.
 The Arthur Boyd property at Bundanoon is now operated to include working artists.
 In Melbourne the home of the Reeds, at Heide near Heidelberg, includes a gallery for exhibitions and has a full-time curator.
 Daryl Lindsay's house at Mulberry Hill in Victoria is a National Trust property open for public visitation.

-Norman Lindsay is widely recognised within Australia and overseas, and most visitors to Springwood are familiar with his name, if not with everything he did.
-Perhaps the best comparison for an artist's house museum could be made with the Rodin house and museum in Paris.
+The Springwood property is comparable to other historic artist houses, such as Musée Rodin in Paris.

 In 2015 the National Trust completed a new state-of-the-art air-conditioning system in the gallery that will ensure the nationally significant artworks are displayed in museum-standard climate-controlled conditions, reduce energy consumption and operational costs.
 The gallery, along with Everglades and Woodford Academy were all represented in the Blue Mountains Winter Magic street festival which attracted over 30,000 people.
-Currently, Norman Lindsay's house and property is a popular tourist attraction in the Blue Mountains, not only for the art work on display but also for the beautiful gardens and bushwalk.
-Also on the property is Lindsay's Cafe, attached to Norman Lindsay's old etching studio.
+Currently, Norman Lindsay's house and property is a popular tourist attraction in the Blue Mountains, not only for the art work on display but also for its gardens and bushwalks.

 Description

 The Norman Lindsay Gallery is a sandstone building with terra cotta tile roof and a verandah on three sides.
 A colonnaded pergola is located on the north eastern elevation.
 An enclosed courtyard on the western elevation is adjacent to a kitchen and former bathroom which are separately connected to the house by enclosed breezeways.

-The grounds are an eclectic mix of Blue Mountasins hill station gardenesque and interwar domestic styles with idiosyncratic overlay of the work of the artist Norman Lindsay and members of his family in a park like setting surrounded by remnant native bushland.
+The grounds are an eclectic mix of Blue Mountains hill station gardenesque and interwar domestic styles with idiosyncratic overlay of the work of the artist Norman Lindsay and members of his family in a park like setting surrounded by remnant native bushland.
 The garden is adorned with sculptures of nymphs, satyrs, sphinxes and female forms, fountains and urns.
 Formal hedges lead to particular statues and the extensive lawns are dotted with exotic specimen trees, mainly conifers and coral trees.